-Each role have mandatory training requirements.
-Some of these are unique to specific roles and your line manager will be able to discuss individual requirements in addition to the NDCN
+Each role will have mandatory training requirements.
+Some of these are unique to specific roles and your line manager will be able to discuss individual requirements in addition to the NDCN mandatory training.

 Please also take this opportunity to refresh any annual required training and declarations.